cypherpunk-academy/2064/en/050_2022_Sharing is Caring.md

 Fred: "And girls.
 Well, they're all at work now.
-There's no lights going out for three days now.
+No lights are going out for three days now.
-You bet your ass you do."
+You bet your ass, you do."

-Marlene: "And they rejoice like snow kings ... finally some real data."
+Marlene: "And they rejoice like snow kings ... finally, some real data."

 Fred: "They dance in circles..."